Swapnil-Dubey/PetPal/README.md

 Wed Apr 12 17:13:07 PDT 2023\
 Created a list of Pet Names to be shown on screen

+# Phase 4: Task 3
+Some of the refactoring I'd like to do to this project are:\
+Abstraction: Implementing abstraction in my UI package would help increase code cohesion and reduce code duplications.
+Specifically, if I create an abstract class for all the panels in my project and make each of them extend that class would help implement this idea.
+One potential disadvantage of this concept is, that if there is a problem or error in the abstract class, this would lead to errors in all classes that extend it.\
+Exception handling: Introducing exception handling to this project would make it even more robust and more ready to be deployed to the public for use.
+But Exception handling increases code complexity and increases the memory usage of our project.

 <!--
 ## A subtitle